 There are two German UZH guidelines for inclusive language that provide suggestions and proposals for everyday spoken and written language that is non-discriminatory.

-For more comprehensive information on (German) inclusive Language at UZH please got to Geschlechtergerechte Sprache an der UZH.
+For more comprehensive information with regard to German inclusive language at UZH please got to Inklusive, geschlechtergerechte Sprache an der UZH.